bayarpark/nldsc/README.md

 ## Authors
 Bayar Park (Novosibirsk State University)

-The package (especially the `h2` module) relies heavily on `ldsc` package written by  Brendan Bulik-Sullivan (Broad Institute of MIT and Harvard) and Hilary Finucane (MIT Department of Mathematics)
+This package (especially the `h2` module) is largely based on the sources of the [`ldsc`](https://github.com/bulik/ldsc) package written by Brendan Bulik-Sullivan (Broad Institute of MIT and Harvard) and Hilary Finucane (MIT Department of Mathematics)